kmcconeghy/R-Methods/docs/01-vcovHC.md

 <img src="01-vcovHC_files/figure-html/testdataHomo-1.png" width="672" />

 **Figure 1.** Example of homoskedascity.
-Note how data points appear to be randomly scattered around line of best fit, and that the dispersion *appears* constant across the range of X variable.
+Note how data points appear to be randomly scattered around line of best fit, and that the dispersion *appears* of the points constant across the range of X variable.

 ```r